Kai Nip, Staff Photographer

 “What I do find is that people in asset management trade more,” Ibbotson said.
 “The other difference is between men and women.
 I find that men trade more than women.
 They don’t do better, they just trade more.”

-He said that trading more tends to indicate overconfidence in one’s ability to beat the stock market, and that men tend to be more overconfident.
+He said that with the knowledge about the Best Trading Apps, it tends to indicate overconfidence in one’s ability to beat the stock market, and that men tend to be more overconfident.
 Sometimes it pays off, he said, and men tend to be at the extremes, while women’s performances tend to cluster in the middle of the pack.

 When Donovan first played the game, she had little market experience and called herself a “beginner-level trader.”
 She added that the game is easy to play at any experience level.